-2020 has been an extraordinary year in health care, with the COVID-19 pandemic affecting physicians and their teams, patients and their families, health care facilities and systems, and communities on a global level.
+2020 has been an extraordinary year in health care, with the COVID-19 pandemic affecting physicians and their teams, patients and their families, health care facilities and systems, and communities.
 At TMLT, the risk management team has responded to the crisis in the following ways.

 We replaced our annual seminar series with an online webinar series that featured discussions on medical records, the impact of COVID-19 on privacy and security, and regulatory compliance.

-- We expanded our remote practice review service, which includes electronic questionnaire completion; remote access and review of the electronic health record (EHR); a virtual tour of the practice; a follow-up discussion to address risks via a web platform or phone call; and pertinent, specialty-specific resources provided electronically.
+We expanded our remote practice reviews, including electronic questionnaire completion; remote access and review of the electronic health record (EHR); a virtual tour of the practice; a follow-up discussion to address risks via a web platform or phone call; and pertinent, specialty-specific resources provided electronically.
 Our risk managers worked to make the conversion from in-person to virtual practice reviews seamless for practices and groups.

 - practice closures;

 - the Texas Medical Board (TMB) rules and emergency orders related to elective surgeries and pain management;